Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

-It is straightforward to check that in Lemmas \ref{l:2-bridge} and \ref{l:1-bridge}, if $b \in \PBan$, so are the conjugators $g,h$.
+It is straightforward to check that in Lemmas \ref{l:2-bridge} and \ref{l:1-bridge}, if $b\in \PBan$, so are the conjugators $g,h$.
 As conjugacy by a unit is identical in $\PBan$ and $\Pan$, it follows that two partitions in $\PBan$ are conjugate if and only if they are conjugate in $\Pan$.
 We are moreover able to give a simpler description of our normal form in the case of $\PBan$.

-\begin{defi} Let $b \in \PBan$.
+\begin{defi} Let $b\in \PBan$.
 We say that $b$ is in $\frn$-\emph{normal form} if the following conditions hold: \begin{enumerate} \item if $\{x,y\}$ is a block, then $x'$ and $y'$ lie in (necessarily distinct) transversal blocks; \item if $\{x',y'\}$ is a block, then $x$ and $y$ lie in (necessarily distinct) transversal blocks. \end{enumerate} \end{defi}

 \begin{theorem} In the partial Brauer monoid $\PBan$, every $\frn$-conjugacy class contains an element in normal form.
-Moreover, if $a,b\in\Pan$ are in normal form, then $a\cfn b$ if and only if $b=a^\sig$ for some permutation $\sig\in S_n$. \end{theorem} \begin{proof} By the above considerations, it suffices to show that an element $b \in \PBan$ is in $\cfn^{PB}$-normal form if and only if it is in $\cfn^P$-normal form.
+Moreover, if $a,b\in\Pan$ are in normal form, then $a\cfn b$ if and only if $b=a^\sig$ for some permutation $\sig\in S_n$. \end{theorem} \begin{proof} By the above considerations, it suffices to show that an element $b\in \PBan$ is in $\cfn^{PB}$-normal form if and only if it is in $\cfn^P$-normal form.

 Suppose that $b$ is in $\cfn^{PB}$-normal form.
-Then any non-trivial connected subset $A$ has size $2$, is transversal-free, and one of the $2$ conditions from Definition \ref{d:PBnorm} hold on $A$.
+Then any nontrivial connected subset $A$ has size $2$, is transversal-free, and one of the $2$ conditions from Definition \ref{d:PBnorm} hold on $A$.
 It follows that $b$ is in $\cfn^P$-normal form.

 Conversely, let $b$ be in $\cfn^P$-normal form.
 Suppose that $\{x,y\}$ is a block.
-By normality, $x'$ and $y'$ lie in distinct non-singleton $b$-blocks.
+By normality, $x'$ and $y'$ lie in distinct nonsingleton $b$-blocks.
 Suppose one, say $x'$, does not lie in a transversal block.
-Then there is a $z \ne z,y$ such that $\{x',z'\}$ is a block.
+Then there is a $z\neq x,y$ such that $\{x',z'\}$ is a block.
 Consider $B= \{x,y,z\}$.
-We have that $B$ is connected and non-trivial.
-If $\{y,z'\}$ is a $b$-block, then $b$ would violate the second condition of Definition \ref{dnor}, for a contradiction.
-However, if $\{y,z'\}$ is not a block, then $b_B$ is transversal free, and it is not possible to satisfy the first condition of Definition \ref{dnor}.
-By contraction, both $x'$ and $y'$ lie in transversal blocks.
+We have that $B$ is connected and nontrivial.
+If $\{y',z\}$ is a $b$-block, then $b$ would violate the second condition of Definition \ref{dnor}, for a contradiction.
+However, if $\{y',z\}$ is not a block, then $b_B$ is transversal free, and it is not possible to satisfy the first condition of Definition \ref{dnor}.
+By contradiction, both $x'$ and $y'$ lie in transversal blocks.